Profesor08/svg-sprite-plugin/README.md

 ### Webpack: `WebpackSvgSpritePlugin(options: SvgSpriteOptions[])`

+### Rsbuild: `rsbuildSvgSpritePlugin(options: SvgSpriteOptions[])`

-Both plugins use the same configuration format.
+All plugins use the same configuration format.
 Each item in the array generates a separate SVG sprite file.

 #### `SvgSpriteOptions`